Mario5Gray/demos/buoy/README.md

 ### Setup Docker for local registry

-I am using Docker as my container agent, so specifically I wanted to deploy localy without the need for dockerhub.
+I am using Docker as my container agent, so specifically I wanted to deploy locally without the need for dockerhub.
 Doing this is actually quite simple and requires just a few commands.
 I recommend the following Docker documentation: